-Hospices of Hope US About us Who we are About us Who's who Why we are needed What we do Our countries Albania Moldova Romania Serbia US publications and updates Past virtual events News Publications COVID-19 Video gallery Thank you!
-Support us Donate Donate Appeals Fundraisers In memory Corporate Giving Fundraise Ideas Set up a fundraising page Fundraise as a group Host a collection box In the office Overseas Volunteer Events Blog Donate Fighting for our patients' right to end their days in comfort and in dignity May 28, 2019 The daily reality of health professionals and volunteers in the first line in our organization is sometimes difficult to imagine.
+Hospices of Hope USFind out about our charity partners in the USA and the work they are doing fundraising for our work providing palliative care services and hospices in Romania, Serbia, Moldova and Albania About us Our work Who we are Our people Where we work US publications and updates Past virtual events News Publications Support us Donate Donate Appeals Fundraisers In memory Corporate Giving Fundraise Ideas Set up a fundraising page Volunteer Events Blog Donate Fighting for our patients' right to end their days in comfort and in dignity May 28, 2019 The daily reality of health professionals and volunteers in the first line in our organization is sometimes difficult to imagine.
 Not only do they confront illness in the last stages but they also face the desperate lack of infrastructure in countries like Romania, Moldova, Serbia or Albania, which makes their work even more challenging on a daily basis.
 There are a number of local challenges we recognize, one of them being the deep need of more palliative care and support.
 Many times, patients who come into hospice care are in very weak conditions and only have months or even weeks to live.
 A sobering example comes from a small hospice in the Western part of Romania.
 They have shared the situation of their patients – when they came into their care and when they passed away for the month of September 2018.
 It is a simple statement of facts that shows a stark reality.
 Patients end up in hospice only in the very last stages of illness and our staff’s aim is to spend effort and time next to patients’ beds offering some form of relief from suffering.
 In 2015 just under 8% of terminally ill patients in Romania received some sort of specialist hospice care, a quarter of those patients had been cared for by our local organization Hospice Casa Sperantei.
 Find out more about our work.